yahoo/elide-doc/pages/guide/v5/02-data-model.md

 ## Lifecycle Hooks

-Lifecycle hooks allow custom business logic (defined in functions) to be invoked during CRUD operations at three distinct phases of the client request:
+Lifecycle hooks allow custom business logic (defined in functions) to be invoked during CRUD operations at four distinct phases of the client request:

 1. *Pre Security* - Executed immediate prior to Elide security check evaluation.
+1. *Pre Flush* - Executed immediate prior to Elide flushing the transaction.
+This is when database calls are first sent to the database.
 1. *Pre Commit* - Executed immediately prior to transaction commit but after all security checks have been evaluated.
 1. *Post Commit* - Executed immediately after transaction commit.